muarshad01/LLM/Notes/lecture06_notes.md

 ## Pre-Training
 1. Training Loop
 2. Model Evaluation
-3. Loading pre-trained weights to build our foundational model.
+3. Loading pre-trained weights to build our base/foundational model.

 * We'll break it down into epoch
 * Compute the Gradient of the Loss (loss  validation)
-* Update the parameters towards
+* Update the parameters
 * Model evaluation
 * Loading pre-trained weights

+***

 ## Fine-tuning the LLM
 * If we want to build specific applications, we will do fine-tuning.